 The Treasurer of the District is Terry Gonda.
-Mr. Gonda joined the Little Miami District in November 2009 as the assistant treasurer.
-In July, 2011, he became part of the administrative team as treasurer, bringing with him more than twelve years of experience as an auditor with the Auditor of the State of Ohio.
+Mr. Gonda joined the Little Miami District in November 2009 as the Assistant Treasurer.
+In July, 2011, he became part of the administrative team as Treasurer, bringing with him more than twelve years of experience as an auditor with the Auditor of the State of Ohio.
 In the November 2021 Board meeting, Mr. Gonda was named Treasurer of the District for the 2022 through 2026 school years.
-He received an undergraduate degree in accounting from Heidelberg College.
+He received a Bachelor of Science degree in accounting from Heidelberg College.